Teamlyzer-PT/PublicDocs/templates/salaries/template-salaries.md

 ---------

 * **Description**
-` Optional.
+` Mandatory.
 Percentage of allowances.
 E.g. Total salary of 800€ + 200€ in allowances = 1000€.
-You sould fill with 20%.`
+You sould fill with 20%.
+0 if no allowances.`

 * **Required**
 `integer=[20]`